Statistical Moderation of VCE Coursework

 - Students who do not complete their examinations will still have their coursework scores statistically moderated, using information from the rest of the group.

-Back to Top Frequently Asked Questions from teachers
+Frequently Asked Questions from teachers

 No. Research has shown that this is not the case provided that school-assessed coursework marks are a valid reflection of their level of achievement.
 It would be a mistake for you to give them ‘encouragement marks’ just to make them appear to catch up with others in the class.